siva2495/Wind-Turbine-Component-Consumption-Exploratory-Data-Analysis/README.md

 ---

-## 📄 License
+## 📄 Note

-This project is released under the MIT License.
 The original source dataset is excluded from the repository due to potential proprietary/confidential information.